 STRENGTHS STRENGTHS Mandeni municipality has Disaster Risk Management unit within the municipality Support from political office bearers, senior management and ILembe District.
 The municipality has an council approved Disaster risk management sector plan (last adopted March 2016) Mandeni Disaster management unit is part of the District and Provincial Advisory Forum thus ensuring intergovernmental relation with all spheres of government in the aspects of disaster Municipality has council approved contingency plan in case of major disaster Poor provision of early warning information as systems gathering information sits at the District Office not a local level Poor road conditions in majority of the rural wards.
-Low employment among communities thus resulting on high government reliance when the incidents take place , no tools of trade eg 4X4 Vehicle Poor education background among communities thus the municipality has to allocate budget for capacity building.
+Low employment among communities thus resulting on high government reliance when the incidents take place, no tools of trade eg 4X4 Vehicle Poor education background among communities thus the municipality has to allocate budget for capacity building.
 Capacity constraints among municipality.
 No capacity of declaring Disaster if happen both administrative and political.
-OPPORTUNITIES THREATS Mandeni municipality has geo-information database of all incident/vulnerable areas The municipality has prioritized and budgeted for 2 fieldworkers to strengthen capacity within the disaster management unit in the fourth coming financial year The municipality has budgeted approved risk reduction programmes in place to deal with disaster Currently there are capacity constraints within the municipality to deal with disaster management.
+OPPORTUNITIES THREATS Mandeni municipality has geo-information database of all incident/vulnerable areas The municipality has prioritized and budgeted for 2 fieldworkers to strengthen capacity within the disaster management unit in the fourth coming financial year The municipality has budgeted approved risk reduction programs in place to deal with disaster Currently there are capacity constraints within the municipality to deal with disaster management.
 Poor coping capacity means from the communities in terms of using available resources and abilities to face consequences.
-In most events communities rely on the municipality for assistance and relief and the response is not often rapid MANDENI MUNICIPALITY - INTEGRATED DEVELOPMENT PLAN 2020/2021 REVIEW 71 000000000000000000000000000000000000 response and recovery (e.g. iThala fire services, Mandeni rural metro, public safety, Emergency medical services, red cross foundation etc)
+In most events communities rely on the municipality for assistance and relief and the response is not often rapid

-The municipality has budgeted approved risk reduction programmes in place to deal with disaster There's database of active stakeholders responsible for
+- The municipality has budgeted approved risk reduction programs in place to deal with disaster - There's database of active stakeholders responsible for response and recovery (e.g. iThala fire services, Mandeni rural metro, public safety, Emergency medical services, red cross foundation etc) - No community profiling done - Low levels of volunteerism

-4. KPA: MUNICIPAL TRANSFORMATION AND INSTITUTIONAL
+3. KPA: MUNICIPAL TRANSFORMATION AND INSTITUTIONAL

-4.1.
+3.1.
 MANDENI MUNICIPALITY HUMAN RESOURCE STRATEGY 2017-2019